RichardCoffee/privacy-my-way/README.md

-This is alpha code.
-Not currently functional.
+This is beta code.
+Not guaranteed to be functional.

 # Privacy My Way
 Control the information that your wordpress site is sending to wordpress.org